The measurement of income in the ABS Survey of Income and Housing

 Income in the SIH is collected in separate components.
 This section of the publication explains the definitions used for each of those components, and also describes some components of income that are not included in the aggregate income measures included in SIH publications.
 Data for some of the excluded components are available from the surveys.
 Each of the detailed income data items and the aggregate measures of income are included in the data item list, which will be available from the 'Data Download' section of this publication.

 The ABS revised its standards for household income statistics following the adoption of new international standards in 2004 and a review of aspects of the collection and dissemination of income data.
 Income estimates from 2007–08 applied the new income standards which are reflected in the following definitions of the components of income.

 More details on the nature and impact of the change in income measures are available in Appendix 4 'Improvements to income statistics' in the Information Paper: Survey of Income and Housing, User Guide, Australia 2007–08 (cat. no. 6553.0).

-The aggregate annual income estimates produced from the SIH and HES include total income from all jobs in the financial year prior to the survey.
-These will not be collected or output from 2017-18 cycle of SIH onwards for most income sources.
+The aggregate annual income estimates produced from the SIH include total income from all jobs in the financial year prior to the survey.
+These have not been collected for output from the 2017–18 cycle of SIH onwards with the exception of business income.

 Own unincorporated business income

 Own unincorporated business income is collected from all persons aged 15 years and over who are working as owners or partners in unincorporated enterprises.
 Own business income is the share of the profit/loss of the enterprise accruing to the person.
 Profit/loss consists of the value of the gross output of the enterprise after the deduction of operating expenses and an allowance for depreciation of assets used in producing the output.
 Losses occur when operating expenses and depreciation are greater than gross receipts and are treated as negative incomes.